PES University: Admission criteria

-PESU admits 40% of its students to undergraduate courses based on their Karnataka CET ranks and 60% of its students based on PESSAT (the university's own entrance test) ranks.
+PESU admits 40% of its students to undergraduate courses based on their Karnataka CET ranks and 60% of its students based on percentiles received in the Joint Entrance Examination (JEE).
 PESU also admits students under a Management quota, which may not place any merit requirements.
 There is a lateral entry scheme in place, by which students holding diploma degrees can directly enter the second year of study in engineering.
 On graduating, students receive a Bachelor of Technology degree.

 Students are admitted to postgraduate courses based on their GATE test scores as well as on their Post Graduate Karnataka CET scores.
 Upon graduating, they receive a Master of Technology degree.

 Faculty and research

 Crucible Of Research and Innovation (CORI) is a multi-disciplinary research center at PES University.
 It was inaugurated by Dr. C. N. R. Rao (former Director, Indian Institute of Science) on 7 February 2010.
 It has research facilities and a set of dedicated research staff who carry out research in various areas.

 Centre for Intelligent Systems (CIS) is a research center at PES University which researches on topics like Control Systems, Speech, Image and Signal Processing, Robotics, Artificial Intelligence and Low Power VLSI design.
 Selected students do internships in the PES Innovation Lab (formerly Microsoft Innovation Lab) on the university campus.